gytenis98/ECE_281-lab2/README.md

 The third challange occured while I was doing a test bench for the four bit adder.
 I had to google how to do loops.
 I used the design from this website "http://www.seas.upenn.edu/~ese171/vhdl/VHDLTestbench.pdf"

 Captain Silva checked the functionality.
 Everything works but overflow function.
 7 + 1 does not.
+Can't find the error.
+Everything else looks working.
+Even other overflow events.